Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Prabashi Durga Puja in Hounslow, London

 The local children organised musical and dance performances.
 In 2015, they shipped an idol of the goddess Durga from India.
-They reported this puja attracts over 7000 visitors every year.
+They reported that this puja attracts over 7,000 visitors every year.

 Read Best Durga Puja in Mumbai

 London Sharad Utsav is an association in West and North-West London.
-They organised a 4-day annual programme of religious and cultural events at Ealing Town Hall during the puja and spread the Indian cultural heritage through social and cultural events and functions.
+They organised a 4-day annual programme of religious and cultural events.
+During the puja, they spread the Indian cultural heritage through social and cultural events and functions.

-Free food was provided by them twice a day on all four days.
-The association organised the Harrow Music Festival to represent Indian artists, music and dance.
+They provided free food twice a day on all four days.
 An annual cricket league is organised for community cricket teams.

 London Sharad Utsav durga puja